dreamcatcher-tech/network/Inbox/2024-06-05 1453 three types dimensions of artifact data.md

 They should also be very commit efficient too.

 Branch tests should be the same as file paths, in that exists and ls should be the same.

+Need to be able to treat branches the same as files.

+First get a handle / wrapper on the PID.
+Default is us.
+Then lock to a specific commit.

+So rather than burdening each function call with the pid, commit, and path info, create an object that is bound to those params, and then start the interactions.
+Binding to head means it will track head, and will always use the most recent version of a file.

+?
+Should we get a file handle too ?

+Should we lock a file for writing, so that it is still in the same state when we get back to it ?